 Stabilizer for generators.

-A voltage stabilizer for a generator is pretty helpful at construction sites.
+A voltage stabilizer for generators is pretty helpful at construction sites.
 You can often see them at buildings, construction sites, or factories.
 Starting outside the primary power grid is common with no reliable power source when beginning a new construction project.
 It makes powering critical things like jackhammers, drills, lighting systems, temporary on-site modular offices, and other industrial equipment difficult for building businesses.
 While many pieces of equipment may be operated independently using gas power or batteries, there are typically limits.
 Portable commercial generators shine in this situation.

 A portable diesel generator.